Inverse Optimization with Noisy Data: Challenges with Noisy Inverse Optimization

 \textbf{A2. } The set $\Theta$ is convex.\\

-These assumptions are fairly mild. \textbf{A1} is equivalent to stating $\mathsf{FOP}$ is a convex optimization problem, and \textbf{A2} is asserting that the set of possible $\theta$ is convex.
+These assumptions are fairly mild. \textbf{A1} is equivalent to stating $\mathsf{FOP}$ is a convex optimization problem.
+Though \textbf{A2} is necessary for the semiparametric algorithm presented in Section 4 because it ensures polynomial time computability of the algorithm, it is not necessary for our main results regarding statistical consistency because these results only require that $\Theta$ is well-posed.
+Hence, \textbf{A2} is one way to ensure $\Theta$ is well-posed, and one alternative for which our statistical consistency results would hold is if $\Theta$ is discrete-valued and finite.

 When the joint distribution $\mathbb{P}_{(u,y)}$ is unknown, we cannot solve $\mathsf{IOP}$ without additional information.
 Fortunately, we can leverage the iid measurements $(u_i,y_i)$ for $i \in [n]$.
-In the context of a decision-making agent, we should interpret the (i) $u_i$ as an external signal the agent responds to, and (ii) $y_i$ as a measurement of the corresponding decision of the agent.
-In principle, we can solve $\mathsf{IOP}$ using a sample average approximation: \leqnomode \reqnomode where \leqnomode \reqnomode
+In principle, we can solve $\mathsf{IOP}$ using a sample average approximation: \leqnomode \reqnomode where \leqnomode \reqnomode In the context of a decision-making agent, $u_i$ may be interpreted as an external signal the agent responds to and $y_i$ as a noisy observation of the corresponding decision of the agent.
+Note that in the expression \textsf{RISK}, the variable $x$ is constrained to be an optimal solution of the forward problem.
+Similarly, we may interpret $x_i$ as representing an underlying optimal solution (unperturbed by noise) of \textsf{FOP} in the $i^{th}$ instance.
+Note also that while the $u_i$ and $\theta$ are both parameters of \textsf{FOP}, they are different in that the $u_i$ are known and may vary across the $n$ observations, whereas $\theta$ is unknown and is fixed across all instances.

+For a concrete example, consider the numerical experiments presented in Section 5.4, where we estimate an individual's utility function capturing the tradeoff between maintaing a comfortable indoor temperature versus the amount of energy consumption (and implicitly the air conditioning energy costs) required to cool the room.
+In that example, the $u$ represents the outside air temperature, $\theta_1$ captures the decision-maker's (unknown) tradeoff between comfort and energy consumption, $\theta_2$ parameterizes their (unknown) preferred temperature (i.e., the preferred temperature is $\theta_2 + u$), $x$ represents the true optimal temperature setpoint (for the given $u$ and $\theta$), and $y$ represents the temperature set-point that we observe.